 PICC lines are a great convenience and can be a huge help to your recovery process, but understanding the risks and knowing how to mitigate them is a huge part of keeping yourself healthy and safe.
 Read up on it and listen to your doctor, to help prevent any complications.

 Got more questions about PICC lines?
-Join us in our Friends in the Fight Group to connect with our community.
+Join the Friends in the Fight Group to connect with our community.